Thalassophobia

 The causes of thalassophobia are not clear and are a subject of research by medical professionals as they can vary greatly between individuals.
 Researchers have proposed that the fear of large bodies of water is partly a human evolutionary response, and may also be related to popular culture influences which induce fright and distress.
 It is also theorized that the underlying psychology of the phobia stems from the symbolic nature of water.
 Specifically, the vastness of the sea is often connected to one's deep unconscious.

 The severity of thalassophobia and the signs and symptoms associated with it are quite fluid and complex.
 People with thalassophobia go through numerous episodes of emotional and physical anguish caused by a variety of triggers.
-Treatment may comprise a combination of therapy and anxiolytics, and is most effective when administered to patients during childhood, when thalassophobia is generally at its peak.
+Treatment may comprise a combination of therapy and anxiolytics, and is most effective when administered to patients during childhood when thalassophobia is generally at its peak.

 Causes

-Evolutionary context
+Evolution

-It is thought that the fear of large bodies of water is an evolutionary and ancestral trait passed on from generation to generation.
+The fear of large bodies of water is thought to be an evolutionary and ancestral trait passed on from generation to generation.
 Humans prefer certainty to risk and adapt based on learning history and situational variables.
-A 2016 study by Nicholas Carleton establishes that the ‘Fear of Unknown’ is an evolutionary mechanism that has driven the survival of the human race since the beginning.
-Showing fear toward deep bodies of water is in effect justified since ancestors to the human race understood that their survival was reliant on remaining in territorial land and not aquatic environments.
-This in return developed into a fundamental fear passing down from generation to generation in order to ensure the survival of human kind.
+A 2016 study by Nicholas Carleton establishes that the ‘Fear of Unknown’ is an evolutionary mechanism that has driven the survival of the human species since the beginning.
+Showing fear toward deep bodies of water is in effect justified since in ancient times humans understood that their survival was reliant on remaining in terrestrial land and not aquatic environments.
+This in return developed into a fundamental fear passing down from generation to generation to ensure the survival of human kind.